Mateuscvieira/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 * The scheduler configuration
    * how many schedulers you have
-   * how many parsing processes you have in your scheduler
+   * how many parsing processes you have in your schedulers
-   * how much time scheduler waits between re-parsing of the same DAG (it happens continuously)
+   * how much time each scheduler waits between re-parsing of the same DAG (it happens continuously)
-   * how many task instances scheduler processes in one loop
+   * how many task instances each scheduler processes in one loop
    * how many new DAG runs should be created/scheduled per loop
-   * how often the scheduler should perform cleanup and check for orphaned tasks/adopting them
+   * how often each scheduler should perform cleanup and check for orphaned tasks/adopting them

 In order to perform fine-tuning, it's good to understand how Scheduler works under-the-hood.
 You can take a look at the Airflow Summit 2021 talk